 There’s 3 things I need in an outfit.
 I work but I also have kids and those two things overlap a lot.
 I need an outfit to be 1. comfortable, 2. presentable (good for a client meeting, picking Cora up from her church preschool, getting lunch with a friend), and 3. flexible in that each piece of the outfit could easily be worn in a different way as a different outfit.

 Comfort does not mean that you need to wear sweats though.
 You don’t have to wake up and wear tight jeans either.
 I’d argue you don’t even have to wear a bra (more on that below).
+A popular outfit for many moms is a sweatshirt (Imprint have lots which you can even personalise with something relevant to you) and some jeans.
+Comfy, casual and relaxed but also smart enough to wear out and about.
 A maxi dress and loafers or tennis shoes is presentable and comfortable.
-Cozy black pants (like these) are roomy and stretchy but make it appear that you’ve gotten quite dressed up.
+Cozy black pants (like these) are roomy and stretchy but make it appear that you’ve got quite dressed up.

 Please understand, I’m not knocking wearing leggings as part of a regular (read: not workout) outfit.
 Leggings and boots and a slouchy sweater is a wonderful fall/winter outfit option that I wear often.
 I’m just excluding it from this post because I had so many moms ask me for outfits that were not legging outfits.